akspa0/The-Machine/memory-bank/activeContext.md

 ## Current Focus

 - Ensuring robust, unified audio processing for both single-file and batch/call workflows.
+- Supporting advanced LLM chunking, tokenization, and summarization for both per-speaker and entire-file outputs.
+- Improving user feedback and progress reporting, especially for GPU-accelerated stages like separation.
 - Maintaining strict privacy, traceability, and manifest requirements.
 - Supporting modular extension-driven architecture.
 - The main program (librarian) orchestrates all jobs and data flow, invoking extensions as needed.